molaupi/karri/README.md

 # KaRRi

-This repository contains the C++17 source code used in
+This repository contains the C++17 implementation of KaRRi, a state-of-the-art dispatcher for the dynamic taxi sharing problem with meeting points.
+KaRRi uses engineered on-the-fly shortest path queries based on bucket contraction hierarchies (BCHs) to allow for fast query times with maximum flexibility.
+For more information on KaRRi's novel techniques, we refer to the related publication:

 * Moritz Laupichler, and Peter Sanders.
 Fast Many-to-Many Routing for Dynamic Taxi Sharing with Meeting Points.
 2024 Proceedings of the Symposium on Algorithm Engineering and Experiments (ALENEX), 2024\. https://doi.org/10.1137/1.9781611977929.6

+If you use KaRRi in your scientific publication, we ask that you reference the paper above.

 ## License